max-hill/FourLeafMLE/README.md

 # Package summary:

-  We solve a global optimization problem to perform statistical inference using DNA sequence alignment data for quartets under the Cavender-Farris-Neyman model from phylogenetics.
+  This Julia package solves a global optimization problem to perform statistical inference using DNA sequence alignment data for quartets under the Cavender-Farris-Neyman model from phylogenetics.